mrcchef/IIITVHackathon/README.md

-# hackathon
+# Application (IIITV Hackathon)

-A new Flutter project.
+This Application includes anatomies which we are displaying thorugh AR in our entire IIITV Hackathon project.

 ## Getting Started